-You will also gain access to a dedicated account manager to help guide you through the entire process.
+You will have access to a dedicated educational lead to help guide you through the process.
 They can provide support such as:

 - assistance with arranging occupational health assessments

-The assessments can be tailored to fit around needs and personal commitments.
-Further information can be found on the Self-Assessment for the RtP programme page.
+The programme will be tailored to fit around your needs and personal commitments.
+Further information can be found on the Registering for the Programme page.

 Financial support is also available for candidates, which includes:

 - help towards the costs of child or social care

 - a monthly clinical placement bursary of up to £4,000 or equivalent salary